s6208070/zero-waste-project/README.md

 ## 19/5/2021 - Website part is done, only app frontend left

 ## 21/5/2021 - App assets done, speedrun from 7.30pm to 9.30pm

+# 17/5/2021 Changes by Oak
+1. Application's frontend is completed.